FTLam11/fronk-tolks/elixir-intro.md

 ```

 `SimpleFibonacci` is a reasonable first attempt at deriving the nth
 Fibonacci number.
-It reads exactly like the mathematical equation.
+It reads exactly like the mathematical definition.
 The
 issue with this approach is it will be very slow for larger Fibonacci
 numbers.
-For each call of `do_fib` there are *two* recursive calls!
+For each call of `do_fib(n)` there are *two* recursive calls!
 Let's count the number of function calls (shortened to f()):

 | Function Calls                                           | Function Count | Big O                   |